whoodes/whoodes.github.io/_posts/2019-05-18-blog-open-source.markdown

 I began perusing through lists of projects, primarily this great repo: https://github.com/MunGell/awesome-for-beginners.
-There were certainly plenty of choices, but seeing projects in languages I was more proficient in, as well as maybe picking up another language of interest """ TODO: show C++ some <3 """, made me feel a bit overwhelmed.
+There were certainly plenty of choices, but seeing projects in languages I was more proficient in, as well as maybe picking up another language of interest (TODO: show C++ some <3), made me feel a bit overwhelmed.
 So, I did what any normal person would do; I started clicking on links.
 I clicked here, README, I clicked there, README, half the battle with most of the projects I looked at was properly setting up the development environment.
 And then I came across a very special page on the internet, [Zulip's](https://github.com/zulip/zulip) server